 Combines a lightweight build with the reliable suction you'd expect from Shark.
-Trim design makes it easy to maneuver around objects and doesn't take up a lot of storage space.
-Dust cup holds up to 0.8 dry quarts and offers quick removal for easy emptying.
+The trim design makes it easy to maneuver around objects and doesn't take up a lot of storage space.
+The dust cup holds up to 0.8 dry quarts.

-A bit difficult to push on high-pile carpet.
-Some customers report vacs that quit working within a few months or years of use.
+A bit difficult to push on a high-pile carpet.

 Vacuuming is a task few people relish, but with the right vacuum cleaner at your fingertips, vacuuming can cease to be an unpleasant chore.